wireapp/wire-server-deploy/offline/docs.md

 Now you are ready to start deploying services.

+#### WORKAROUND: dependency
+some ubuntu systems do not have GPG by default.
+4.11.0 and earlyier assume this is already present. ensure you have gpg installed on all of your nodes before running the next step.

+### Deploying with Ansible

 In order to deploy all the ansible-managed services you can run:
 ```
 d ./bin/offline-cluster.sh
 ```

-However we now explain each step of the script step by step too.
-For better understanding.
+However we now explain each step of the script step by step, for better understanding.

 Copy over binaries and debs, serves assets from the asset host, and configure other hosts to fetch debs from it:

-fails: gpg.

 ```
 d ansible-playbook -i ./ansible/inventory/offline/hosts.ini ansible/setup-offline-sources.yml